Shifa6394/Shifa6394/README.md

 ---

 ## 💫 About Me
-- 🎓 Completed Graduation in Computer Science
 - 🎓 Currently pursuing MBA from Chandigarh University
 - 📊 Also pursuing a professional course in Data Analytics
-- 🚀 Working on Data Science & Analytics projects
+- 🚀 Working on Data Science & Analytics
-- 🌱 Currently learning Machine Learning, Power BI, SQL, Advanced Python
+- 🌱 Currently learning  Power BI, SQL, Advanced Python, Excel
 - 💡 Passionate about Data-Driven Insights & Predictive Modeling
 - 🧠 Curious about AI, Big Data, Cloud, and Visualization
 - 📢 Reach me at: shifa125arshad@gmail.com